Multiplicity Estimates: a Morse-theoretic approach: Introduction

 We turn now to Gabrielov's estimate presented in~\cite{gabrielov:mult}.
 In this work only the case of a single point was considered.
 Therefore let $V,P$ be as in~\eqref{eq:VP} and $p\in\C^n$ a non-singular point of $V$.
 Assume that $P$ does not vanish identically on $\gamma_p$ (the trajectory through $p$).

 \begin{Thm*}[ {\cite[Theorem 2]{gabrielov:mult}}] We have the upper bound

 \end{Thm*}

 The dependence of this estimate on $n$ is simply-exponential, which as we have seen is essentially the best possible.
-However, considering $n$ and $\delta$ as fixed this estimate has order $d^{2n}$, which is the square of the correct growth (as we know from~\secref{sec:nesterenko}).
+However, with respect to $d$ this estimate has order $d^{2n}$, which is the square of the correct growth (as we know from~\secref{sec:nesterenko}).